chainwayxyz/clementine-cli/docs/withdraw.md

 bitcoin-cli -testnet4 sendtoaddress wittb1pf...
 0.00000330
 ```

+> [!IMPORTANT]
+> If your wallet cannot send exactly 330 sats, you may send a higher supported amount.
+Be sure to update the config to match the amount you actually sent before proceeding.

 This creates the 0-value UTXO needed for the withdrawal operation.

 ## Step 4: Scan for Withdrawals